Random fixed points, systemic risk and resilience of heterogeneous financial network

 When one requires performance related to a single group, one can deduce the required results by letting $p_{c_1} = p_{c_2} = 0$ and letting both the groups have the parameters of the single group, i.e., consider \eqref{Eqn_connections}-\eqref{Eqn_aggragate_forsn} with:

 and where $\{G_i^m\}$, $\{\eta_j^{sb}\}$ and $\{\eta_j^{bs}\}$ are distributed alike for both the groups ($m = 1 $ or 2).
 In this case $\rho$ of {\bf B.4} is given by:

 and hence assumption {\bf B.4} is readily satisfied.
+Observe here that results of both Sections \ref{Graphicalmodel} and \ref{Alternate_graphical_model} coincide for single group.
 Further, one can again consider that the denominators of the weight factors are constant values $n \gamma_{p_m}$ as in \eqref{Eqn_reWeights 1} of previous sub-section.
 The system in \cite{Systemicrisk} requires results of single group with weights as in \eqref{Eqn_Weights 1}, while the model considered in \cite{anof_ess} requires single group results with constant denominators as in \eqref{Eqn_reWeights 1}.